Person at desk weighing the decision to pay off student loans or invest extra cash

 Does Loan Forgiveness Change the Pay Off Student Loans or Invest Math?

-Under an income-driven repayment plan such as SAVE or IBR, your monthly payment is capped at a percentage of discretionary income.
-Paying extra principal provides zero benefit if your balance will ultimately be forgiven.
+Under an income-driven repayment plan such as SAVE or IBR, monthly payments are capped at a percentage of discretionary income.
 According to the Federal Student Aid PSLF tracker, over 1 million borrowers have now received forgiveness totaling more than $74 billion.

 What Role Does an Emergency Fund Play Before You Pay Off Student Loans or Invest?

-Without this buffer, an unexpected job loss or medical bill forces you onto high-interest credit card debt — often at 20%+ APR — which immediately dwarfs any benefit from extra student loan payments.
+Without this buffer, an unexpected job loss or medical bill forces you onto high-interest credit card debt, often at 20%+ APR, which immediately dwarfs any benefit from extra student loan payments.
 If building that buffer feels daunting on your current income, our guide on how to build an emergency fund when you live paycheck to paycheck outlines a practical step-by-step approach.

 Once your emergency fund is funded, the pay off student loans or invest question becomes active.
 High-yield savings accounts currently yield 4.5% to 5.0% APY at institutions like Ally Bank and Marcus by Goldman Sachs, which also affects where you park that cushion.
 For a current rate comparison, see our breakdown of CD rates vs high-yield savings accounts.